A car’s value depreciates rapidly and it’s almost twice as faster now than in 2014.

 9. Approach a Buyer Paying Cash for Cars

-If you want an easy way to get cash for cars, you can talk to a local dealer instead.
+If you want an easy way to sell your car fast, you can talk to a local dealer instead.
 Note that you’ll still need to do the first five tips if you want to make a nice profit.
 But, there are pros and cons to this.

 The number one benefit is that you’ll sell the car right away – no ad posting, no communicating with different buyers, and no hassle of dealing with scammers.
 Dealerships also handle the paperwork for DMV, which makes the transaction faster.